Announcing Niagara Pro

 Did you know that the Niagara Falls can freeze?

 They did last year.
-Not completely, water was still flowing underneath, but the phenomenon looks stunning nevertheless!
+Not completely, water was still flowing underneath, but the phenomenon looked stunning nevertheless!
 Something similar recently happened to Niagara Launcher’s development — but that’s about to change.
 Before I go into details, let me tell you first how it all began:

 Two years ago, Niagara Launcher was Wave Launcher.
 Three years back, the app wasn’t even a launcher.
 In 2016, it was an app that let you open apps sequentially, ironically, without going back to your home screen so that you could go through your morning routine, for example.
 However, it wasn’t that useful, so I changed the app into a quick apps panel.
 After a few iterations, I thought: “Why not make a fully-fledged launcher?”
 The app list design resulted from past app ideas I reused for faster prototyping, but it felt so clean and refreshing that I kept it.
 My friends and family tested dozens of alpha builds.
 Thank you all, by the way, for your feedback and for answering my countless questions.

-After two years of development, I released the app on August 31st, 2018, and got blown away by the huge response.
+After two years of development, I released the app on August 31st, 2018, and got blown away by the tremendous response.
 Hundreds of people joined Niagara’s Telegram group, and the issue tracker exploded!
 That was probably one of the best days of my life.
 Thank you for letting me experience it :)

 Making my passion, Niagara Launcher, my side job.